alexandermentormate/lamp-docker-k8s/kubernetes/README.md

 ## Prerequisites

-- Comprehensive understanding of kubernetes basics, from `kubernetes_basics/`
+- Basic understanding of kubernetes (refer to `kubernetes_basics/` or the linked articles and videos)
+- Docker images created in the minikube ecosystem (otherwise when we create the kubectl deployment the pods will return `STATUS: ErrImagePull`)

 ## Create docker images in your local minikube